 I personally wouldnt stay out near the airport as most of the things that you will want to see are a little way away.

 Just an FYI - August will be Ramadan which means no eeating or drinking in public places during sun up to sun down.
 This applies to everyone although hotels are a little more lenient to their guests, but for example, in a mall you will not find a coffee shop or restaurant for food until after sun down.

-You may wish to factor this into your trip. almost 6 years ago
+You may wish to factor this into your trip. about 6 years ago

 Hi.
 I've been twice in Dubai and once in Abu Dhabi,and I had the same concern that you have about marriage proof, since both times i was with my girl friend.
 Actually nobody asked if we were married on arrival, not in the immigration nor in the hotels.
 I think that when you travel as a couple they simply assume that you are married.
 At least in the hotels that belong to international chains that's what happpens.
 I dont know if it's the same if you stay in a local hotel or inn.

 August is not the best time of the year to visit Dubai: besides it's Ramadan (no eating, drinking and not even chewing gum in public are allowed), it's a really hot season.

 I strongly recommend you stay in one of the hotels in Festival City, it's not far from de center and it's by the creek.